JoeSuber/OpenCV-Max-Build-Package-/README.md

 ###  OpenCV-Max-Build-Package-  ###

 This isn't a build script, though it could become that.
-There is, I think, much need for user intervention and important choices to be made once you find out what works in your "Maximum Build."
+There is, I think, much need for user intervention and important choices to be made as you find out what works for particular apps and hardware: your "Maximum Build."

     -- The ordering is useful, though probably not perfect.
     -- Helps a new installer avoid some pitfalls, an old installer try some new tricks.